-STORE Is on when storing or replaying speed sequences or when recalling the highest peak speed.
+STORE Is on when recalling the highest peak speed or speeds from the RECALL queue.
 LO BAT Indicates the batteries are low and need recharging or replacement.
 LO BAT blinks when batteries are approaching exhaustion.
 XMIT Indicates the gun is transmitting and is able to take readings.
 PEAK Indicates the Peak Mode is "ON" allowing peak speed display.